andrenormanlang/freelancer-platform/README.md

 ## 🚀 Overview

-Welcome to **MindsMesh** — an innovative online platform designed for creatives, tech enthusiasts 💻, and developers 👩‍💻 to offer their skills and get in touch with employers.
-The platform features user authentication, profile management, skill offerings and a live chat system for seamless communication between employers and freelancers.
+Welcome to MindsMesh — my ever-evolving personal project 🚀 where passion meets continuous learning!
+This innovative platform connects creatives, tech enthusiasts 💻, and developers 👩‍💻 with potential employers.

+Built with React, NestJS, TypeScript, and modern cloud services, MindsMesh showcases my commitment to professional-grade development practices and architectural design.
+The platform features secure user authentication, dynamic profile management, skill showcasing, and a real-time chat system with file sharing capabilities.

+Each feature of this project represents both a functional solution and a learning milestone in my development journey 🌱.

+🧙‍♂️👨‍💻 **At the moment I am implementing the following:**

+*** - AI feature that helps recommending relevant freelancers to logged in employer users based on their project requirements.***

 <!-- a booking system, and a review system.
 Additionally, it includes an admin dashboard for managing users, skills, and bookings, providing a seamless experience for both users and administrators. -->